wireapp/bot-sdk-node/README.md

 ### Bot registration and creation

-* Run `manage.sh` from a terminal and reister as Wire Service Provider
+* Run `manage.sh` from a terminal and register as Wire Service Provider

 * Register as Wire Service Provider:
   - Email - This is a separate developer account, you can reuse the same email (if you've added an email to your Wire account)